stadiamaps/stadiamaps-api-py/DEVELOPING.md

 it does not correctly generate parsing code correctly for `sources`, `targets`, or `sources_to_targets`.
 We have gone ahead and applied a quick-and-evil patch to the auto-generated code.
-Be careful that you discard any changes when regenerating models until the upstream fixes the issue (not counting on that happening soon).
+Be careful that you discard any changes when regenerating models until the upstream fixes the issue ([link](https://github.com/OpenAPITools/openapi-generator/issues/15816)).
 If you accidentally clobber these patches, the oversight should be caught by the integration tests.